rrquizon1/FPGA-Acceleration-Study/README.md

 <img width="1056" height="552" alt="image" src="https://github.com/user-attachments/assets/c162758b-f8a6-4116-99f1-eda727374f1e" />

-For this example, we used tensorflow to train the network:
+For this example, we used tensorflow keras to train the network:
 <img width="1624" height="833" alt="image" src="https://github.com/user-attachments/assets/2cf46b6a-58b1-4bb0-bb51-646273786edd" />

 The extraction of weights and biases are in the jupyter notebook.
 All these materials are from the original tutorial.